collinbarrett/collinbarrett.github.io/_posts/2017-08-11-departing-freds.md

 by current management.
 I even got to learn a few oddball skills like [JAMS](https://www.jamsscheduler.com/) and [Elixir Repertoire](https://elixirtech.com/repertoire-2/).

-I am thankful for the team, projects, and experiences that I have had at Fred’s.
+I am thankful for the team, projects, and experiences that I have had at Fred's.
 I sincerely hope that my time provided as much value to the company as it did to me.
 I wish the team the best of luck moving forward.